 What We Do

-Search K9s are a vital tool for search and rescue missions.
+K9s are a vital tool for search for many things and their use is rapidly expanding into areas unheard of just a few years ago.
+For example, K9s are being trained to detect cancer, search for electronic devices, bedbugs and endangered species.
 A K9’s sense of smell is 10,000 to 100,000 times more sensitive than the human nose and the ability of K9s to move quickly and fluidly through rough terrain make them a uniquely effective tool in challenging or extreme environments.
-In ideal conditions, search and rescue K9s can scent a lost person from over a half a mile away.

 Airscenting.
 K9s trained in this discipline primarily use airborne human scent to locate and lead searchers to a lost subject.
 They typically work off-leash and are able to search large areas of terrain quickly.
 Some airscent K9s work scent-discriminating, meaning they search for the scent of a specific person.